DataDog/hiring-engineers/answers.md

 ### Get the Agent Reporting Metrics from your (local) Machine

-Successful initial report from DD agent on app.datadoghq.eu webpage
+Successful initial report from DD agent on app.datadoghq.eu webpage, including some custom tags...

 ![image2](images/image2.png)